Most of my writing projects revolve around areas where I help clients maximize their

 Gracie – the German Shepherd – is quite the saleslady, don’tcha think?

-People came to meet her, and bought stuff in spite of themselves.
+People went just to meet her, and bought stuff in spite of themselves.

 Look at those eyes!

 “Mom … pleeeeeease!”)

 Editing or proofing niche market books